Telecom Billing - Processes

 Billing configuration parameter required to run the Billing Engine; for example, payment due date, etc.

-Above-mentioned information is just an indicative and may vary from billing system to billing system and operator to operator.
+The above-mentioned information is just an indicative and may vary from billing system to billing system and operator to operator.

 Billing Engine produces raw data having all the information required to generate a final bill and this raw data can be used to generate a final invoice to be sent to the end customer.